Reviewing Vintage Wine Estates (VWE) & Its Rivals

-Vintage Wine Estates (NASDAQ:VWE – Get Rating) is one of 30 public companies in the “Beverages” industry, but how does it weigh in compared to its rivals?
-We will compare Vintage Wine Estates to related businesses based on the strength of its earnings, valuation, institutional ownership, dividends, profitability, risk and analyst recommendations.
+Vintage Wine Estates (NASDAQ:VWE – Get Rating) is one of 30 public companies in the “Beverages” industry, but how does it compare to its peers?
+We will compare Vintage Wine Estates to related companies based on the strength of its analyst recommendations, dividends, valuation, risk, profitability, earnings and institutional ownership.

+46.6% of Vintage Wine Estates shares are held by institutional investors.
+Comparatively, 36.3% of shares of all “Beverages” companies are held by institutional investors.
+54.9% of Vintage Wine Estates shares are held by insiders.
+Comparatively, 17.8% of shares of all “Beverages” companies are held by insiders.
+Strong institutional ownership is an indication that large money managers, endowments and hedge funds believe a stock will outperform the market over the long term.

-This is a summary of current ratings and price targets for Vintage Wine Estates and its rivals, as provided by MarketBeat.
+This is a summary of current ratings and recommmendations for Vintage Wine Estates and its peers, as provided by MarketBeat.com.

 |Sell Ratings